East Suffolk

 Imogen Holst House: 9 Church Walk

-A special opening of the Aldeburgh home of composer, conductor, and educator Imogen Holst.
-It is open for timed slot entry to explore her one-bed bungalow which is a fascinating mid-century capsule designed and built by HT ‘Jim’ Cadbury-Brown.
+A special opening of the newly Grade II listed Aldeburgh home of composer, conductor, and educator Imogen Holst.
+Open for timed entry to explore her bungalow which is a fascinating mid-century capsule designed and built by HT ‘Jim’ Cadbury-Brown.

 Lowestoft Maritime Museum